manwar/perlweeklychallenge-club/challenge-182/james-smith/README.md

  * We use `{condition} && ({assignment}) for {list}`

-   To allow us the compactness of an `if` and a post-prefix `for`
+   to allow us the compactness of an `if` and a post-prefix `for`.

- * As we need the index we can't loop over the array `@_`, instead we loop over it's index.
+ * As we need the index we can't loop over the array `@_`, instead we loop over it's index:

    Often we use `@_` which in scalar context is the length of the list, and `@_-1` for the last index.
 But perl (as usual) has another way to do that - and that is to use the special variable `$#_` which gives the last index of the array.

- * Now, which one is better?
+ * Now, the question of the two methods is which one is better?
 Well this depends on the numbers...

-If you find max index on a "semi-sorted" increasing list then the first method is faster, if you find max index on a "semi-sorted" decreasing list the second method is better.
+   * If you find max index on a "semi-sorted" increasing list then the first method is faster.
+   * If you find max index on a "semi-sorted" decreasing list the second method is better.

-   If we try it on a truly random list of numbers {well as good as `rand`} is we see the variable method is better by about 40%...
+   If we try it on a truly random list of numbers {well as good as `rand` is at being truly random} we see the variable method is better by about 40%.

-   Why then is bad for a "semi-sorted" list.
-The slowdown is caused by the number of variable updates.
-With a sorted list there would be `n` comparisons and `2n` updates [one for `$v` & one for `$m` for each number]- a reversed list there would be `n` comparisons but only `2` updates.
+   Why then is it bad for the "semi-sorted" list.
+The slowdown is caused by the number of variable assignments.
+With a sorted list there would be `n` comparisons and `2n` updates [one for `$v` & one for `$m` for each number] - a reversed list there would be `n` comparisons but only `2` updates.

-   For a random list of `1,000` numbers the number of updates is around `20` so we can see it is nearer the "semi-sorted" list.
+   For a random list of `1,000` numbers the number of updates is around `10`-`20` so we can see it is nearer the "semi-sorted" list.

 # Task 2 - Common path